Chris Landrum

-Christopher Lewis Landrum, Sr. (born September 14, 1992) is an American former professional football linebacker.
-He played college football at Auburn before transferring to Jacksonville State.
+Christopher Lewis Landrum, Sr. (born September 14, 1992) is an American former professional football player who was a linebacker in the National Football League (NFL).
+He played college football for the Auburn Tigers before transferring to Jacksonville State Gamecocks.
 He was signed by the San Diego Chargers as an undrafted free agent after the 2016 NFL draft.

 Early life

 Landrum attended Sweet Water High School.
 In 2009, as a junior, he recorded 68 tackles and 12 sacks on defense and 974 rushing yards on offense.
 As a senior, he helped lead his team to the 2010 state championship and was named the state championship game's Most Valuable Player (MVP), a game in which he recorded seven tackles and a fumble recovery on defense and an eight-yard rushing touchdown on offense.
 He was named to the All-Southeast Regional team by PrepStar.
 He was listed as the 10th overall recruit from Alabama by SuperPrep, 13th on the Birmingham News list of the Alabama Super Senior, 17th overall on the Mobile Press-Registers Elite 18, 22nd overall at outside linebacker in the nation, and the 11th player overall in the state of Alabama by Scout.com, 48th overall outside linebacker in the nation and 19th player overall in Alabama by Rivals.com, and 105th overall outside linebacker in the nation by ESPN.com and Scouts, Inc.